sebaceousbach/mpv_thumbnail_script-/README.md

 **Multithreading:**
+This script now supports two complementary types of multithreading:

+1. **FFmpeg Internal Multithreading (New in this fork!):**
+   This fork adds `-threads auto` to FFmpeg commands, enabling FFmpeg to use all available CPU cores when generating thumbnails.
+   This can provide a 2-8x speed improvement depending on your CPU.
+No configuration needed - it works automatically when using FFmpeg.

+2. **Multiple Worker Scripts:**
-This script can use multiple concurrent thumbnailing jobs.
+   This script can also use multiple concurrent thumbnailing jobs.
    Simply copy the `mpv_thumbnail_script_server.lua` once or twice (`mpv_thumbnail_script_server-1.lua`, `mpv_thumbnail_script_server-2.lua`) and the workers will automatically register themselves with the core.
-This improves thumbnailing speed a bunch, but you will quickly max out your CPU - I recommend only having two or three copies of the script.
+   This further improves thumbnailing speed, especially when used in combination with FFmpeg multithreading.
    (Why multiple copies of the same file? mpv gives each script their own thread - easy multithreading!)

 To adjust the script's options, create a file called `mpv_thumbnail_script.conf` inside your mpv's `lua-settings` directory.